 - Temporary Zoning Approval for Outdoor Patio Dining Areas went into effect May 12, 2020.

 - Interior property maintenance inspections will be suspended for the interim until it has been determined they can safely resume.

-- Applications can be continued to be mailed in to the Building Department at 5200 Dover Center Road, North Olmsted, Ohio 44070.
+- Applications can continue to be mailed to the Building Department at 5200 Dover Center Road, North Olmsted, Ohio 44070.